What is Occipital Neuralgia?

 Injections: Botox, Trigger Point, Nerve Blocks

-Nerve blocks, trigger point injections and Botox can be used both as a diagnostic tool and treatment.
+Nerve blocks can be used as both a diagnostic tool and as a form of treatment.
 Degree and duration of relief, if any, can range from a couple of minutes to several months.
-Certain types of injections require a few rounds of treatment before relief can be achieved.
+Certain types of injections require multiple rounds of treatment before relief can be achieved, while others require continuous treatment.

 Radio-Frequency Ablation (RFA)

-This is a temporary pain management technique where the nerves that are causing the pain are "blasted" with short bursts of radio frequency waves to help reduce the pain signals being sent to the brain.
+This is a temporary pain management technique in which the nerves that are causing the pain are "blasted" with short bursts of radio frequency waves to help reduce the pain signals being sent to the brain.

 Nerve Decompression Surgery*

-This is performed increasingly by reconstructive surgeons who specialize in nerve issues.
-During this surgery the occipital nerves are released from whatever is compressing them, including (e.g. muscles, scar tissue, fascia)
+Nerve decompression surgery is typically performed by reconstructive surgeons who specialize in nerve issues.
+Through this surgery, the occipital nerves are "released" from the scar tissue, fascia, muscle tissue, etc. that was compressing them.

-This has been described as a "pacemaker for pain."
-It consists of placement of nerve stimulator leads under the skin in the areas of pain (often the forehead and/or occipital area) and the leads are attached to a battery, usually placed in the chest.
-From this, electrical impulses are produced in an attempt to interrupt the pain signals being felt.
-A remote control is used to adjust to personalized programs to assist with pain relief.
-It doesn't work for everyone.
+Neurostimulators have been described as a "pacemaker for pain."
+They consist of a battery with multiple leads.
+The battery is usually placed in the chest while the leads are placed in the areas of pain, whether it be your forehead, back of head, or both.
+The leads are connected to a battery pack, which is placed beneath the skin, usually in the chest.
+Electrical impulses are sent to interrupt the pain signals from reaching the brain.
+A remote control is used to adjust the frequency, duration, intensity, etc. of the impulses to best suit your pain levels.
 A trial is conducted first with temporary lead placement and an external battery to see if it is a helpful way to reduce the pain.
 If successful, then consideration for a permanent implant can be discussed.